clulab/gentlenlp/docs/index.md

 # What is it?

-This repository contains the code introduced in the book "Deep Learning for Natural Language Processing: A Gentle Introduction."
+This repository contains the code introduced in the book *Deep Learning for Natural Language Processing: A Gentle Introduction*.

 # Authors